Ordnance Survey National Grid: All-numeric grid references

-Grid references may also be quoted as a pair of numbers: eastings then northings in metres, measured from the southwest corner of the SV square.
-13 digits may be required for locations in Orkney and further north.
-For example, the grid reference for Sullom Voe Oil Terminal in the Shetland islands may be given as or 439668,1175316.
+Grid references may also be quoted as a pair of numbers: eastings then northings in metres, measured from the south-west corner of the SV square.
+Thirteen digits may be required for locations in Orkney and further north.
+For example, the grid reference for Sullom Voe Oil Terminal in the Shetland Islands may be given as or 439668,1175316.

 Another, distinct, form of all-numeric grid reference is an abbreviated alphanumeric reference where the letters are simply omitted, e.g. 166712 for the summit of Ben Nevis.
 Unlike the numeric references described above, this abbreviated grid reference is incomplete; it gives the location relative to an OS 100×100 km square, but does not specify which square.
 It is often used informally when the context identifies the OS 2-letter square.
 For example, within the context of a location known to be on OS Landranger sheet 41 (which extends from NN000500 in the south-west to NN400900 in the north-east) the abbreviated grid reference 166712 is equivalent to NN166712.
 If working with more than one Landranger sheet, this may also be given as 41/166712.

-Alternatively, sometimes numbers instead of the two-letter combinations are used for the 100×100 km squares.
+Alternatively, numbers are sometimes used instead of the two-letter combinations for the 100×100 km squares.
 The numbering follows a grid index where the tens denote the progress from West to East and the units from South to North.
 In the north of Scotland, the numbering is modified: the 100 km square to the north of 39 is numbered N30; the square to the north of 49 is N40, etc.